shawnjburke/py_guide/docs/_sources/python_best_practices/project_setup.rst.txt

     * - unittest2
       - Used for testing the code, a development activity, there is no reason to require this in the setup distribution

+Project Build Metadata
+#######################

+Certain information, such as a version number, might be needed in several places in a project.
+For instance both setup.py and the Sphinx conf.py share this information.
+While there are a myriad of approaches to how to solve this problem, our best practice is to store them in a configuration file (.cfg) which is structured like an ini file with [section] and key = value pairs.
+This is done for the maximum portability across a build environment;
+all build tools can write to an ini style file, and most languages have some sort of importable code to do it.

 Version Numbering
 #######################